ibm-cloud-docs/openshift/openshift_versions_changelog_415.md

 <!-- The content in this topic is auto-generated except for reuse-snippets indicated with {[ ]}. -->

-# Version 4.15_openshift change log
+# 4.15 version change log
 {: #openshift_changelog_415}

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.openshiftlong}} clusters that run this version.
 Changes include updates to {{site.data.keyword.redhat_openshift_notm}}, Kubernetes, and {{site.data.keyword.cloud_notm}} Provider components.